 Fonts and Heading options are present, more limited than MS Word or Adobe InDesign of course, but Write! is a writing tool, not a layout and design tool.
 In this way, Write! more closely reflects blog writing features.
 This too is a good thing.
 Software like WordPress gets the writing experience right, with minimal editing and design tools to keep writers focused on writing.

 For blogging, Write! is a great option thanks to these choices.
 They even offer direct publishing to Medium and WordPress, an awesome feature allowing users to directly push their content from Write! to their blog.

 So how was the writing?

 Write! features the “typewriter” setting, a feature I am surprised more writing software doesn’t use.
-Scrivener has always had the typewriter mode and it’s one of the factors that locked me into using them for the bulk of my writing.
+Scrivener has always had the typewriter mode, and it’s one factor that locked me into using them for the bulk of my writing.
 This was the first thing I looked for when I began writing and for me is a huge factor in assessing how writer-friendly a piece of software is.

 Write! handles this with a 30% white space feature that maintains white space.
 I love this.

-The cloud saves would trigger often, but not so often that my typing speed was affected.
+The cloud saves would trigger often, but not so often that it affected my typing speed.
 I usually sit around 60 word per minute when I’m doing creative work, which isn’t blazing fast of course, but fast enough to demand the software keeps up.
 Write! never had a problem with that.